Francisco-Gabriel-Murillo-Roldan/renfe-calibracion/README.md

 All analyses, parameter values, technical documentation, and experimental data presented here are the result of my own personal calibration and testing work, conducted on my legitimate copies of the files for my private use in the Open Rails simulator.

+This project constitutes **ethical reverse engineering** carried out exclusively for educational and technical correction purposes.
+No software decompilation, circumvention of protection systems, or access to closed source code has been performed.
 No original work is being distributed.
 Therefore, no license or intellectual property right is infringed.
-The purpose of this repository is strictly educational and to demonstrate technical skills in reverse engineering and simulation calibration.
+The purpose of this repository is strictly educational and to demonstrate technical skills in simulation calibration and parametric analysis.

 If you are the owner of any original asset referenced in this work and have concerns about its mention, please contact me directly.